Meet the Maker

 There are certain crafts that require an artisanal touch and an experienced set of skills.
-In our "Meet the Maker" series, we dive into the worlds of Arizona's most skilled culinary artisans.
-This article takes us to Tucson to meet Stephen Paul of Hamilton Distillers.
+In our "Meet the Maker" series, we dive into the worlds of Arizona's most skilled artisans.
+This article takes us to Tucson to meet Stephen Paul of Hamilton Distillers and Whiskey del Bac.

 One evening in 2006 Stephen Paul and his wife Elaine were barbecuing over mesquite wood scraps from the couples' custom furniture company, Arroyo Design, and drinking their beverage of choice – Scotch.
 Then Elaine asked a question:

 "What if you could malt barley over a mesquite fire instead of a peat fire like they do in Scotland?"

 Stephen Paul got to thinking.
 What if you could malt barley over mesquite wood?
 Although she probably didn't know it at the time, with this single question, Elaine laid the foundation for what would become Hamilton Distillers, a boutique whiskey distillery in Tucson recently named one of the best whiskey distilleries in America by Esquire magazine.